caagaard/fantasyfootball/README.md

 # fantasyfootball
 Data modeling to optimize fantasy football drafting.
 This model is specifically made for modeling ESPN standard 10 team leagues with auction drafts.
+Currently only the python files for scraping the data have been committed.
+R scripts for data analysis are coming soon.

 **Goals for future versions**<br>
 *Organize and include data analysis scripts* <br>